 Before barreling into an expensive purchase, a company needs to first evaluate how it actually works — its processes, and how its people use them.
 Only with these data in hand can you reliably understand what software might address your problems — and solve them.

 360’s Needs Analysis recognizes the need for every company to make clever choices with respect to which technology will best serve their business interests and requirements, present and future.
 And this kind of stuff, remember, is unique to every firm.
-Recognizing that the stakes are high and the risks considerable, 360 can step in and help an organization determine what CRM solution makes the most sense for its very individual needs.
+Recognizing that the stakes are high and the risks considerable, 360 can step in and help an organization determine what solution makes the most sense for its very individual needs.

 “The initial phases of examining your business should result in a list of goals” that provide business owners with something to aim for, says the story.
 Getting them wrong, no surprise, could prove fatal.